Fernando Andacht

-Fernando Torres Andacht is a Uruguayan-born semiotician.
+Fernando Torres Andacht is a Uruguayan-born semanticist.

+Career

-Andacht studied Letters at the University of the Republic, graduating in 1978.
-Afterwards he obtained an MA in General Linguistics at Ohio University (1981), a Doctorate in Latin American Studies at the University of Bergen, Norway (1998) and a PhD in Communication and Information, Universidade Federal do Rio Grande do Sul, Porto Alegre (2001).
-Currently he is a Member of the Faculty of Graduate and Postdoctoral Studies at the University of Ottawa.
+Andacht studied linguistics at the University of the Republic in Montevideo, graduating in 1978.
+Afterwards, he obtained an MA in General Linguistics at Ohio University (1981), a Doctorate in Latin American Studies at the University of Bergen, Norway (1998) and a PhD in Communication and Information at Universidade Federal do Rio Grande do Sul, Porto Alegre (2001).
+Currently, he is a Member of the Faculty of Graduate and Postdoctoral Studies at the University of Ottawa.